Me: It’s pronounced Kinda, actually.

 Sue: As in Kinder Surprise?

-Sue: Why the weird titles all of a sudden?
+Sue: So why the weird titles, all of a sudden?
 What happened to Planet of the Whatsits or The Whatsits of Doom?
 You know where you are with a title like that.

-On the planet Deva Loka, all the stinky kids are chilling outside the TARDIS.
+On the planet Deva Loka, all the stinky kids have congregated outside the TARDIS.

 Sue: I thought Nyssa was supposed to be dead or something?